BasileDubois/BasileDubois.github.io/_projects/6-WorkingPapers.md

 ---
 layout: post
-title: Short Project
+title: Working Papers
-description: description of the short project which is long enough
+description: If you are curious about the rest of my research
 ---

 Example modified from [here](http://www.unexpected-vortices.com/sw/rippledoc/quick-markdown-example.html){:target="_blank"}.

 H1 Header